“Equipped with his five senses, man explores the universe around him and calls the adventure Science.” Edwin Hubble, Astronomer.

 British Science Week

-This week is British Science Week is a celebration of science, technology, engineering and maths.
-The theme for this year is 'Growth' which offers a diverse range of exciting learning possibilities.
-Each year group will be tackling the theme of growth in a slightly different way with children having the opportunity to engage with a range of exciting activities.
+British Science Week is a celebration of science, technology, engineering and maths.
+The theme for 2022 was 'Growth'.
+Each year group tackled the theme of growth in a slightly different way with children having the opportunity to engage with a range of exciting activities.
 We are looking forward to British Science Week 2023, which will be from 10th-19th March.
 The theme for British Science Week 2023 will be 'Connections'.